kaiiskirrrrr/Misa-DMAFirmware-Stealer/README.md

 ## Features:

-- Copys all .bin files (Firmware Files)
+- Copys all .bin files (Firmware Files are .bins)
 - Hides itself so it cant be found
 - Creates a folder with a random name
 - Places copied bin files inside